 After talking about their experiences, the panelists spoke about the organizations and initiatives they’re involved in now.
 For Fauzia and Bhaghani, service is the great equalizer.
 Early in the pandemic, Fauzia began sewing masks to meet the need of doctors and other essential workers in her community.
 By June 2020, she had distributed 20,000 homemade masks to senior centers, hospitals, and other community centers.
 Bhaghani worked with his local mosque to organize food drives and has distributed 4 million pounds of food across the region.

-In closing the conversation, the panelists talked about the role of schools in combatting Islamophobia and raising the profile of Muslim culture in the region.
+In closing the conversation, the panelists talked about the role of schools in combating Islamophobia and raising the profile of Muslim culture in the region.
 They encouraged audience members to expand their thinking with more events and webinars in which students and educators can have candid conversations with each other.
 Maha also acknowledged the importance of making sure that curriculum materials are accurate and objective so that students are presented with correct information.

 Ultimately, it all comes down to making an effort to understand each other.
 “Humanity comes first,” said Bhaghani.
 “We all feel the same pain.
 We face the same issues.
 We’re all human beings.”